TONGARIRO ALPINE CROSSING

 Tongariro Alpine Crossing: Quick Facts

-- Distance: 20.2 km one way.
+- Distance: 20.2 km one way

-- Location: Tongariro National Park
+- Location: Tongariro National Park, central North Island

-- Starts: Mangatepopo Car Park
+- Starts: Mangatepopo Car Park (accessed via Mangatepōpō Road)

-- Ends: Ketetahi Car Park
+- Ends: Ketetahi Car Park (on Ketetahi Road)

 How long does it take to walk Tongariro Crossing?